sstubbs/postgres-xl-operator/README.md

 ### Create Cluster

 1. Open a new terminal as the operator must be running
-2. Change `CURRENT_CLUSTER_NAME` in `operations/create-postgres-xl-cluster.sh` to the required cluster name
 2. `cd operations`
+3. add required data to `custom-resources/postgres-xl-cluster.yaml` `spec.data` defaults will be used for values not added.
 3. `./setup-postgres-xl-cluster.sh`
+4. enter required cluster name to create or update

 ### Delete Cluster

 1. Open a new terminal as the operator must be running
-2. Change `CURRENT_CLUSTER_NAME` in `operations/create-postgres-xl-cluster.sh` to the required cluster name
 2. `cd operations`
 3. `./delete-postgres-xl-cluster.sh`
+4. `enter required cluster name to delete`

 ### List clusters